OpenEvalProject/evals/manuscripts/elife-08160/v2/manuscript.md

 ## Results and discussion

 To test when and where a new vacuole is generated in the absence of vacuole inheritance, we monitored for the presence of a vacuole using two markers, Vph1 and FM4-64.
-Vacuoles were detected using GFP fused to the integral vacuole membrane protein Vph1, a V
+Vacuoles were detected using GFP fused to the integral vacuole membrane protein Vph1, a V0 subunit of the vacuolar ATPase (Manolson et al., 1992).
+The presence of inherited vacuoles or old vacuoles were specifically assessed via pulse chase experiments with the vital fluorophore FM4-64 (Vida and Emr, 1995).
+Exogenously added FM4-64 binds to the plasma membrane, is internalized by endocytosis and delivered to the vacuole.
+After a chase of one doubling time, all of the FM4-64 is trapped on the vacuole membrane.
+In wild-type cells, the vacuole is inherited and FM4-64 is distributed between the mother and daughter vacuole (Wang et al., 1996), and Vph1-GFP and FM4-64 always colocalize (Figure 1A, top panels).
+In contrast, in the vacuole inheritance mutant vac17Δ, FM4-64 is retained in the mother cell (Ishikawa et al., 2003).
+Interestingly in vac17Δ, buds contained small Vph1-GFP positive vacuoles that lack FM4-64 (Figure 1A; open white allow heads, see also [Anand et al., 2009]).
+This observation indicates that there is new vacuole synthesis in the absence of vacuole inheritance, and that the new synthesis initiates in the bud.

 ![Figure 1.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig1-v2.jpg)

 **Figure 1.:** (A) Wild-type and vac17Δcells which express Vph1-GFP from its endogenous locus, were pulse labeled with the vacuole specific dye FM4-64.
 Wild-type cells have both FM4-64 and Vph1-GFP signals in both mother and daughter cells. vac17Δ cells have both Vph1-GFP and FM4-64 on the vacuole in old mother cells, however the daughter cells solely have a Vph1-GFP labeled vacuole.
 White arrowheads; new vacuoles in daughter cells.
 Yellow arrowheads; new vacuoles in new mother cells.
 Dashed line; outline of cells.
 (B) (Left panel) A new cell does not form a bud until its vacuole reaches a specific size.
 Graph indicates the vacuole diameter of wild-type, vac17Δ old cell and vac17Δ new cells with no bud and mother cells with a small bud (less than 20% of diameter of the mother cell).
 Cell/vacuole diameter was measured by ImageJ.
 Each cell/vacuole diameter was normalized to its mother cell diameter.
 Black arrow; minimum size of mother vacuoles in cells with a bud.
 Average in each category (red bar).
 Error bar; standard deviation (SD).
 Not a significant difference; ns, p-value > 0.10.
 A statistically significant difference; *** (p-value < 1 × 10−3).
 (Right panel) The vacuoles of the new mother cells of vac17Δ grow faster than vacuoles in either a wild-type or vac17Δ old mother cell.
-Scatter plots of bud sizes and mother vacuole sizes.DOI: http://dx.doi.org/10.7554/eLife.08160.003
+Scatter plots of bud sizes and mother vacuole sizes.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Schematic of diameters measured.
 (B) Vacuole diameter is proportional with the cell diameter.
 Scatter plot of cell diameter and vacuole diameter in mother and daughter cells.
 (C) When viewed across the cell-cycle, the increase in vacuole size of vac17Δ new cells is greater than either wild-type or vac17Δ old cells.
 Trend lines from linear equations of data from wild-type (black line); vac17Δ old mother cells (pink line), and vac17Δ new mother cells (green line) are shown.
 (D) Vacuole inheritance is important for regulating vacuole size in the mother cell.
 The vacuole size of vac17Δ old mother cells is larger than that of wild-type.
 Average in each category (red bar).
 Error bar; SD. *** (p-value < 1 × 10−4).
 Middle line in box plot indicates the median of the data set.
-The upper edge of the box indicates the 75th percentile of the data set, and the lower edge indicates the 25th percentile.DOI: http://dx.doi.org/10.7554/eLife.08160.004
+The upper edge of the box indicates the 75th percentile of the data set, and the lower edge indicates the 25th percentile.

-## Yeast generates vacuoles of a specific size prior to formation of a bud
+### Yeast generates vacuoles of a specific size prior to formation of a bud

 The new mother cells of vac17Δ, which lack FM4-64 (Figure 1A; open yellow arrowheads), had larger vacuoles compared to the newly formed vacuoles in the large buds.
 These findings suggest that the newly generated vacuoles continue to grow.
 To establish the relationship between the size of the newly formed vacuoles with the size of unbudded cells or mother cells, we measured vacuole size vs cell size in wild-type and vac17Δ cells.
 In wild-type cells, the vacuole diameter showed a linear relationship with cell diameter (Figure 1—figure supplement 1A,B).
 This is consistent with a previous study that demonstrated that vacuole volume correlates with cell volume (Chan and Marshall, 2014).
 Notably, we found that in the vac17Δ mutant, the vacuoles grew prior to the generation of a bud (Figure 1B, black arrow).
 In unbudded new daughters of the vac17Δ mutant, the vacuole diameter relative to cell diameter was smaller than that of wild-type and vac17Δ unbudded old mother cells (Figure 1B, left panel).
 Notably, the average diameter of the vacuole was only 5.7(±1.5)% of the cell diameter in new unbudded vac17Δ cells.
 However, after production of a small bud, the average mother cell vacuole diameter was 10(±3.8)% of the cell diameter.
 In contrast, there was no significant increase in the relative percent diameter of the vacuoles in wild-type and vac17Δ old mother cells with or without a small bud.
 These observations show that the vacuoles in the new daughter cells grow to a minimum size prior to producing a bud.
 This growth occurs either because a minimum vacuole size is required and/or because the vacuole needs to mature prior to the generation of a bud.